COURSES

 Regular attendance is essential.
 Frequent absences will be detrimental to students' progress, as our FAQ below explains.

-Any student with less than 90% attendance will not be allowed to progress to the next year.
+Students with less than 90% attendance may not be allowed to progress to the next year.

 Additional Study